Company Registration Thailand, Bangkok, Phuket and provinces

 - Consultation for being majority shareholder (free of charge).

 Timeline and Procedure

 Step Procedures 1 Monday – Reservation of company’s name (Currently it takes 2 working days for the approval) so this step must be done before you come Thailand and be informed that ti’s free of charge in this step and can be reserved under your owned individual name.
-2 Monday – You can sign the company registration and VAT registration forms.
+2 Monday – You can sign the registration form and VAT forms.
 3

 Tuesday – We proceed to register your company at Department of Business Development and VAT registration also in the same day.